Ardern 'moved' as she launches revamped Aotearoa history curriculum

 But last year that was delayed until 2023 in a bid to give schools longer to implement the curriculum, while also working through disruptions caused by Covid-19.

-Education Minister Chris Hipkins, who is isolating with Covid, announced the new-look curriculum on Thursday via a statement, while Prime Minister Jacinda Ardern launched it at Auckland’s Sylvia Park School.
+Education Minister Chris Hipkins, who is isolating with the virus, announced the new-look curriculum on Thursday via a statement, while Prime Minister Jacinda Ardern launched it at Auckland’s Sylvia Park School.

 Ardern said she was moved while walking around the school, and hearing the students speak with pride about the history they had learned.